Enhancing Efficiency and Exploration in Reinforcement Learning for LLMs: Methodology

 where $\alpha = \frac{H_\text{init}}{H_\text{t}}$, with $H_\text{init}$ representing the average entropy of the first batch, which is the desired entropy level to maintain, and $H_\text{t}$ denoting the average entropy at the current training step $t$.
 Additionally, $|\mathcal{V}|$ represents the vocabulary size of the LLM.

 Formula (\ref{eq:tp_adj}) ensures that the scaling factor of entropy, after temperature adjustment, maintains an approximately linear relationship with $\alpha$, as illustrated in Figure \ref{fig:tpsc}. \textbf{This indicates that entropy returns to the level of $H_\text{init}$ after the temperature adjustment.} The detailed derivation of Formula (\ref{eq:tp_adj}) is provided in Appendix \ref{sct:entropy_scaling}.
 The temperature scheduler maintains the policy's entropy consistently at a stable level, as shown in Figure~\ref{fig:entropy}, thereby effectively enhancing policy exploration.
+Moreover, it is important to note that logits are also divided by the temperature during forward propagation after sampling, ensuring consistency between the LLM's distribution during training and sampling.

 \textbf{Annealing Mechanism.} In the early stages of training, the policy requires sufficient exploration to avoid premature convergence to suboptimal solutions.
 As training progresses, we expect the policy to increasingly focus on exploiting high-value actions, thereby optimizing its performance more effectively.
 To balance exploration and exploitation, we introduce an annealing mechanism.
 Once the training step \( t \geq t_{\text{anneal}} \), \( \alpha = \frac{H_{\text{anneal}}^{(t)}}{H_{\text{t}}} \), where \( H_{\text{anneal}}^{(t)} \) is calculated as follows: